 According to the Bureau of Labor Statistics consumer price index, prices in 2015 are 45.41% higher than average prices throughout 1998.
 The dollar experienced an average inflation rate of 2.23% per year during this period, meaning the real value of a dollar decreased.

-In other words, $100 in the year 1998 is equivalent to $145.41 in 2015, a difference of $45.41 over 17 years.
+In other words, $100 in 1998 is equivalent in purchasing power to about $145.41 in 2015, a difference of $45.41 over 17 years.

 |Cumulative price change||45.41%|

 |Average inflation rate||2.23%|

 This chart shows calculation of buying power equivalence, often referred to as "the value of a dollar" over time for $100 in 1998 (price index tracking began in 1635).

 According to the Bureau of Labor Statistics, each of these USD amounts below is equal in terms of what it could buy at the time:

 Inflation can vary widely by city, even within the United States.
 Here's how some cities fared in 1998 to 2015 (figures shown are purchasing power equivalents of $100):

 San Diego, California experienced the highest rate of inflation during the 17 years between 1998 and 2015 (4.13%).